ddavid93/vue-html-renderer/README.md

 ## 🎯 Overview

-This library provides a unified solution for rendering HTML content in Vue 3 applications with full control over rendering behavior.
+This library provides a unified solution for rendering HTML content in Vue applications (Vue 2.7+ and Vue 3) with full control over rendering behavior.
 It addresses common challenges when working with dynamic HTML content, such as:

 - **Script Execution**: Execute embedded JavaScript with proper browser-like semantics
 - **Style Isolation**: Prevent CSS conflicts using Shadow DOM